hbenedek/hbenedek.github.io/_posts/2021-11-13-markowitz.md

 ![png](../images/2021-11-13-markowitz/scatter_3.png)

-Fianlly we can observe the weights of the resulting portfolio with a target return of 5%.
+We can observe the weights of the resulting portfolio with a target return of 5%.

 ```python
 f, ax = plt.subplots(nrows=1, ncols=1, figsize=(10,8))